 Allora & Calzadilla live and work in San Juan, Puerto Rico.
-Born in Philadelphia, Pennsylvania, in 1974, Jennifer Allora received a BA from the University of Richmond in Virginia (1996) and an MS from the Massachusetts Institute of Technology (2003).
-Guillermo Calzadilla was born in 1971 in Havana, Cuba and received a BFA from Escuela de Artes Plásticas, San Juan, Puerto Rico (1996) and an MFA from Bard College (2001).
+Born in Philadelphia, Pennsylvania, USA in 1974, Jennifer Allora received a BA from the University of Richmond in Virginia, USA (1996) and an MS from the Massachusetts Institute of Technology, USA (2003).
+Guillermo Calzadilla was born in 1971 in Havana, Cuba and received a BFA from Escuela de Artes Plásticas, San Juan, Puerto Rico (1996) and an MFA from Bard College, USA (2001).
 Collaborating since 1995, Allora & Calzadilla represented the USA in the 54th Venice Biennale, Italy (2011).
 Solo exhibitions include Art Gallery of Alberta, Canada (2015), Philadelphia Museum of Art, USA (2014), Indianapolis Museum of Art, USA (2012), Haus der Kunst, Munich, Germany (2008), Stedelijk Museum, Amsterdam, The Netherlands (2008), Kunsthalle Zurich, Switzerland (2007) and Walker Art Center, Minneapolis, USA (2004).
 Among numerous group exhibitions, they participated in the 10th Gwangju Biennale, Gwangju, South Korea, documenta 13, Kassel, Germany (2012), Performance 9 at the Museum of Modern Art, New York, USA (2011) and the 29th São Paulo Biennial, Brazil (2010).